kapilt/contentmirror/ore.rescueme/trunk/ore/rescueme/readme.txt

 Files
 -----

-File content is automatically stored in the content class's table as a binary field sqlalchemy.
+File content is automatically stored in a separate files table, with foreign key pointers back to the origin content.
+The files table uses the binary field in sqlalchemy for storing content.

 Let's demonstrate using the default file handling which stores files into a database.
 First a class with a file field.